inariksit/inariksit.github.io/_posts/2019-12-12-embedding-grammars.markdown

 #### Seriously, no Stack please

-If you haven't installed GF: GOTO [install GF](#installation) and choose either from Hackage or compile from source.
+If you haven't installed GF: GOTO [install GF](#installation-of-gf) and choose either from Hackage or compile from source.

 If your current GF is the downloaded binary, you could do **one of** the following:

-* Stop using the binary and install a fresh GF from Hackage or by [compiling from source](https://github.com/GrammaticalFramework/gf-core); **OR**
+* Stop using the binary and install a fresh GF from Hackage or source; **OR**
 * Clone the [gf-core repository](https://github.com/GrammaticalFramework/gf-core), comment out all executables from the Cabal file, and `cabal install` only the libraries; **OR**
 * Keep using the binary (e.g. if you use the Python bindings!), but create another GF installation from Hackage: `cabal install gf`.
 This reinstalls the GF executable (hopefully to different place where your binary is) but doesn't include the RGL, so you likely don't need to change your `$GF_LIB_PATH` or any other environment variables you might have.
 <!-- If you choose this option, you could as well just stop using the downloaded binary and use the newly cabal-installed GF, then it doesn't matter if Cabal rewrites some path. -->